ispyb/ISPyB/README.md

    git clone https://github.com/ispyb/ISPyB.git
    ```

-2. ISPyB needs the third party libraries provided in the `dependencies`
+2. ISPyB needs the third-party libraries provided in the `dependencies`
    directory.
 These don't exist in a public repository, so install them to
    the local Maven repository so Maven can find them: